Wold Newton Foundation School

 There are many opportunities within our curriculum offer that ensure we provide the essential knowledge to prepare the pupils for future success, some of which are listed below:

-- Our small school context enables us to closely track individual children’s progress.
+• Our small school context enables us to closely track individual children’s progress.
 We use this data to ensure that every child is challenged and supported to achieve as highly as possible.
-This was a particular strength when we were awarded the Basic Skills Quality Mark in 2019.

-- The school believes strongly that we should develop the ‘whole child’ and have a pastoral curriculum to match.
-We are extremely pleased to have been awarded the ‘Investors in Pupils’ quality mark in 2019.
+• The school believes strongly that we should develop the ‘whole child’ and have a pastoral curriculum to match.